Man pronounced dead following stabbing in north Scarborough

 A man has died after being stabbed at a residence in north Scarborough on Saturday evening, police say.

-The incident happened at a home on Brimwood Boulevard, which is east of Brimley Road between McNicoll Avenue and Finch Avenue East.
+The incident happened at an address on Brimwood Boulevard, which is east of Brimley Road between McNicoll Avenue and Finch Avenue East.

 Toronto police said they were called to that area at 6:45 p.m.